dwenking/wingfuzz-detected-bugs/README.md

  INSERT INTO v0 ( v1 ) SELECT group_concat ( 'table tn3 row 99' ) FROM v0 , v0 AS tri , v0 AS OMW WHERE 10 LIMIT 4 ;
  SELECT levenshtein ( v1 , v1 , 16 , 10 , 561 ) , v1 , v1 FROM v0 ;
 ```
 The root cause of the bug.
-MonetDB uniquely support the function levenshtein() to calculate the Damerau–Levenshtein distance between two strings.
+MonetDB uniquely supports the function levenshtein() to calculate the Damerau–Levenshtein distance between two strings.
 When the lengths of the two strings are m and n, MonetDB needs to allocate an array of length m×n to perform the algorithm.
-However, the variable used to calculate the array length was stored as an integer, which led to integer overflow when the lengths of the two strings are large.
+However, the variable used to calculate the array length was stored as a 32-bit integer, which led to an integer overflow when the lengths of the two strings were large.
 MonetDB fixed the bug by changing the data type from int to long.
 ```c++
 int sz;						                            /* number of cells in matrix */ n = (int) strlen(s);